Wolfkan5/Wolfkan5/README.md

 - 👋 Hi, I’m @Wolfkan5, my name is Francesco, I am an CE student from University of Calabria in Italy
-- 👀 I’m interested in every aspect of Programming and Coding
+- 👀 I’m interested in every aspect of Programming
-- 🌱 I’m currently learning Full-Stack development by "The Odin Project"

 <!---
 Wolfkan5/Wolfkan5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.